 Then it's time to start actively testing your idea.
-Start selling your idea, you can overprice your idea or operate a freemium model.
+Start selling your idea; you can overprice your opinion or operate a freemium model.
 Start enrolling new customers and grow your network.
-Then as your network grows your product will evolve eventually.
-The main point from this is that you need to know that there is someone in the market who will be interested in your product.
+Then as your network increases, your product will evolve eventually.
+The main point of this is that you need to know that there is someone in the market interested in your product.

-You must focus on marketing before, during and after you start your business.
-Eg, if you have a glasses shop in the city nobody will come if they don't know that your shop exists.
-Marketing can be tricky but if you focus on your target audience you are good to go.
+You must focus on marketing before, during, and after you start your business.
+E.g., if you have a glasses shop in the city, nobody will come if they don't know that your shop exists.
+Marketing can be tricky, but you are good to go if you focus on your target audience.

 For example, Millennials are more likely to view an advertisement on social media than on a downtown billboard.